nicofretti/MAPF/README.md

 - Increase the number of agents and repeat the process

 ##### Plot 1
 The plot shows the time that the solver takes to solve the 25 random maps for each number of agents.
 The numbers of agents start from 5 to 20 and the time limit is set to 2 minutes.
-Every map is a 10x10 grid with a probability of 5% of obstacles for each cell.
+Every map is a 10x10 grid with a probability of 5% for each cell of been occopied.
 <div style="text-align: center;">
     <img style="width:400px;height:400px" src="img/plot_1.png"/>
     <img style="width:400px;height:400px" src="img/plot_2.png"/>
 </div>
+# Standard error of the mean n = numero di prove

 ##### Plot 2
 In this plot I've generated a random map with obstacles distributed in the 5% of the map.
 The idea is to increase the number of agents (from 5 to 25) and see if the algoritm can solver the problem in less than 5 minutes.
 For each number of agents is used the same map for 25 times, but the start and goal positions randomly distributed.
 Idea taken from this [paper](http://idm-lab.org/bib/abstracts/papers/icaps19a.pdf)